 Gregory Chow is Professor of Economics and Class of 1913 Professor of Political Economy, Emeritus, at Princeton University.
 He was Manager of Economic Research at the I.B.M.
 Thomas J. Watson Research Center from 1962-1970, and Director of the Econometric Research Program at Princeton University from 1970-1997.
 Professor Chow is a member of the American Philosophical Society and of Academia Sinica and a Fellow of the American Statistical Association and of the Econometric Society.
-He has served as Associate Editor or Co-editor of the American Economic Review, China Economic Review, International Economic Review, Journal of Economic Dynamics and Control, MOCT-MOST, and the Review of Econometrics, including the often used "Chow test" for parameter stability, the estimation of simultaneous stochastic equations and criteria for model section; 2) dynamic economics, including spectral methods and optimal control methods for the analysis of econometric models and dynamic optimization under uncertainty as a constrained maximization problem to be solved by the method of Lagrange multipliers (replacing the method of dynamic programming); and 3) the Chinese economy in a theoretical quantitative approach to its study.
-He received his Ph.D. from the University of Chicago.
+He has served as Associate Editor or Co-editor of the American Economic Review, China Economic Review, International Economic Review, Journal of Economic Dynamics and Control, MOCT-MOST, and the Review of Economics and Statistics.
+Professor Chow's contributions to economics cover three main areas: 1) econometrics, including the often used "Chow test" for parameter stability, the estimation of simultaneous stochastic equations and criteria for model section; 2) dynamic economics, including spectral methods and optimal control methods for the analysis of econometric models and dynamic optimization under uncertainty as a constrained maximization problem to be solved by the method of Lagrange multipliers (replacing the method of dynamic programming); and 3) the Chinese economy in a theoretical quantitative approach to